 "You know that thing where you withhold information everyone else needs to hear?"

-The Doctor stood straight, smoothed the front of his pinstripe suit, and wrapped hard on the door of number four.
+The Doctor stood straight, smoothed the front of his pinstripe suit, and rapped hard on the drab brown door.

 Petunia Dursley had been experiencing an especially odd morning, which was the direct opposite of the type of day she was accustomed to having.

 All morning, the strangest reports had been on the news.
-The delightful routine of breakfast and tea, complete with an early-morning romp with her darling husband, was marred by the unexpected visit from her little boy at the bedroom door.
-Now, someone was disturbing her as she finished mixing up the dough for fresh buttered scones.
+The delightful routine of breakfast and tea, complete with an early-morning romp with her darling husband, had been marred by the unexpected visit from her little boy at the bedroom door.
+Now, someone dared to disturb her as she finished mixing up the dough for her dear husband's fresh buttered scones.